 I missed blogging yesterday because I was too tired, and now I’m a day behind, and the pressure is too great, so this post will probably be boring.
 Plus I probably don’t remember everything that happened yesterday.
+All I know for sure is I went from Delft to Leiden to Amsterdam.

 My original plan for yesterday was to go to Leiden and spend the afternoon there before continuing on to Amsterdam.
 Leiden is just a 20 minute train ride from Delft and about 25 minutes from Amsterdam.
 (This is such a small country!)
 I had made plans with my airbnb host to arrive between 17:00 and 18:00, so that gave me plenty of time to see Leiden; in fact, I thought it would give me too much time, so I lingered in Delft for the morning to find some things I’d missed.